sjbylo/aba/README.md

      - A "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported.
 This means the bastion needs to have (temporary) Internet access to download the images and then it needs access to the private subnet to install OpenShift.
 See 'Connected mode' below.
      - Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is also supported.
 For this, 2 bastions are required.
 See 'Disconnected mode' below.
 - **Platform** (optional)
    - vCenter API access.
-Bare-metal nodes can be booted manually using the generated ISO.
       - ESXi can also be used directly (i.e. without vCenter).
       - Ensure enough privileges to vCenter.
 If you don't want to provide 'admin' privileges see the [vCenter account privileges](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) documentation for more.
+      - Note that bare-metal nodes can be booted manually using the generated ISO.

 ## Initial Steps

 - **Bastion**
    - First, install a bastion host with a fresh version of RHEL.
+Fedora can also be used except Quay mirror fails to install on it.
    - a 'minimal install' of RHEL 9.3, RHEL 8.9 and Fedora 39 have been tested, other recent versions of RHEL/Fedora should work too.
       - Note that on Fedora 39, the mirror registry failed to install due to an [unexpected keyword argument 'cert_file'](https://github.com/quay/mirror-registry/issues/140) error, but remote installs (from Fedora) worked ok.
 - **Git repo**